Mels1988/CDVO1-Career-Goals-Reflection-MELMAW25102-FTO2502-A-Melody-Mawoneke-CDVO1/README.md

 2. **Alignment with Personal Profile**:

-    - being a business minded person, data analytics help me with strateging decision-making, market optimization and financial analysis.
+    - Being a business minded person, data analytics help me with strateging decision-making, market optimization and financial analysis.
 Web development helps with developing websites that establishes online presence and e-commerce.

     **Gaps**
     - Exploring and Integrating with modern and emerging technogies.
     - Keeping up with the rapidly evolving technological developments.